c12i/c12i.github.io/_posts/2024-09-04-programming-in-the-shadow-of-ai.md

 So yes, I'll continue to use AI.
 But I'll do it on my terms, as a tool to amplify my human creativity and insight, not replace it.

 I am not obsolete.
 I am evolving.
-And that's a pretty exciting thought to hold onto as I finally, finally drift off to sleep.
+And that's a pretty exciting thought to hold onto.